-Having done my schooling in India, I moved to the U.S. in 1987 to do my undergraduate work in physics and engineering.
+Having done my schooling in New Delhi, I moved to the U.S. in 1987 to do my undergraduate work in physics and engineering.
 I spent two years studying physics at Pomona College, in California, and then transferred to the California Institute of Technology (Caltech), also in southern California.
-Caltech has been ranked by Times Higher Education as the top university in the world, measured by parameters such as the quality of research and training.
-Studying there was a challenging and rewarding experience and a dream come true for me.
+Caltech has been ranked by Times Higher Education as the top university in the world, measured by parameters such as the quality of research and teaching.
+Studying there was a challenging and rewarding experience.

 Caltech has a department called Computation and Neural Systems.
 The focus of this department is to understand neuronal networks in the broadest way - from trying to understand the dynamics of networks of real biological neurons to creating simulations that have engineering applications in pattern recognition and classification.
-Taking courses from pioneers in neural computing such as Carver Mead, John Hopfield, and Christof Koch, was a gratifying experience for me.
+This department pioneered the development of the field which is today called AI or Artificial Intelligence.
 I took most of my courses from this department and got my Caltech degree in Engineering and Applied Science.

-Following graduation from college, I joined California Scientific Software, a small firm in the foothills of Northern California.
-California Scientific Software has been a world leader in neural computing software, with its prominent BrainMaker neural computing software product.
+Following graduation from college, I joined California Scientific Software, a small firm of Caltech alumni in the foothills of Northern California.
+California Scientific Software was a world leader in developing AI software, with its prominent BrainMaker neural computing software product.
 The owner, Mark Lawrence, a brilliant programmer and an amateur physicist, taught me how to program - and I still make use of his design principles.

 I have been working mostly as an independent software and AI consultant since then.